Is Your Business At Risk From Presenteeism?

-For example, if you were asked ‘How are your company absence levels?’, I would hazard a guess that you’d have a pretty good idea of not just the number of sickness days being lost, but the main causes too.
+For example, if you were asked ‘How are your company absence levels?’, I would hazard a guess that you’d have a pretty good idea of not just the number of sickness days you’re losing, but the leading causes too.

-Quite simply, presenteeism is someone coming to work just like usual, but who isn’t being productive or effective whilst there.
-This could be due to health issues or other reasons such as feeling disengaged from their job.
-Commonly, presenteeism occurs when the employee feels under pressure to maintain a good attendance record or is trying to hide an illness.
-Both of these behaviours are common place in people experiencing poor mental health.
+Simply put, presenteeism is someone coming to work just like usual, but who isn’t being productive or effective whilst there.
+Their ineffectiveness could be due to health issues or other reasons, such as feeling disengaged from their job.
+Commonly, presenteeism occurs when the employee feels under pressure to maintain a good attendance record or is trying to hide illness.
+Both of these behaviours are commonplace in people experiencing poor mental health.

-This is a newer term, but nonetheless has been identified as an increasing behaviour in the workplace.
-As the name suggests this happens when staff feel under pressure to meet work commitments and struggle to do so in their working time.
-Instead, they use their annual leave entitlement to take time off from the work place whilst continuing to work.
+Leavism is a newer term but has been identified as an increasing behaviour in the workplace.
+As the name suggests, this happens when staff feel under pressure to meet work commitments and struggle to do so in their working time.
+Instead, they use their annual leave entitlement to take time off from the workplace while continuing to work.

 Anxiety, depression and work-related stress are frequently cited as primary reasons for absenteeism, presenteeism and leaveism.
-As your biggest asset, clearly, it’s a good idea to proactively look after your employees.
+As your biggest asset, it’s a good idea to look after your employees proactively.

 With nine out of ten survey respondents reporting that technology makes it harder to switch off from work out of hours, it would appear this isn’t the only solution.

-Living in an ‘always on’ world, can result in the perception that you expect immediacy from your staff at all times.
-Yet, for the majority of workers, it’s unlikely that anything work related is truly a matter of life or death that cannot wait to be dealt with in working time.
+Living in an ‘always on’ world can result in the perception that you expect immediacy from your staff at all times.
+For the majority of workers, it’s unlikely that anything work-related is genuinely a matter of life or death that cannot wait to be dealt with in working time.